-The Bok Prize
+Bok Prize

-Bart Jan Bok was Director of Mount Stromlo Observatory from 1957 to 1966.
+Professor Bart Jan Bok was Director of Mount Stromlo Observatory from 1957 to 1966.
 He energetically promoted the undergraduate and graduate study of astronomy in Australia and set up the Graduate School of Astronomy at the Australian National University.
-In addition to his many scientific achievements, he was also a talented populariser of astronomy and is particularly remembered for his entertaining broadcasts on ABC radio.

 The Bok Prize is awarded annually by the Astronomical Society of Australia to recognise outstanding research in astronomy or a closely related field, by an Honours student or eligible Masters student at an Australian university.

-The prize consists of the Bok Medal together with an award of $1000 and ASA membership for the following calendar year.
+The prize consists of the Bok Medal together with an award of $1,000 and ASA membership for the following calendar year.
 The recipient is invited to present a paper on their research at the Annual Scientific Meeting of the Astronomical Society of Australia, where the prize will be presented.

 Eligibility

-To be eligible for the Prize applicants must have been an Honours student or eligible Masters student at an Australian university (at 30 June in the year prior to the award), and completed their degree requirements in that same year.
-Their research must have been carried out in an area of astronomy or closely related field.
+- must have been an Honours student or eligible Masters student* at an Australian university in the previous calender year (ie. at 30 June in the year prior to the award).

-Eligible Masters students are those who have entered their Masters degree from a 3 year undergraduate degree.
+* Eligible Masters students are those who have entered their Masters degree from a 3 year undergraduate degree.
 Students who completed an Honours year before entering the Masters degree are not eligible for the Bok prize.

 Nominations